What Is Form I-9?

 3. Retain Form I-9

-Plan on saving Form I-9 for as long as your new team member works for you.
-Once an employee leaves the job, you should retain it for an additional year or up to three years after their first day of employment, whichever is longer.
+Once you and your employee have completed and signed the form, you’ll keep it for your records.
+The completed I-9 does not need to be submitted to any government agency.
+However, you should retain Form I-9 for as long as you employ your new team member.
+Once an employee leaves the job, you should keep it for an additional year or up to three years after their first day of employment, whichever is longer.

 4. Reverify an Employee’s Work Authorization